ourbit/ourbit.github.io/_i18n/en/_posts/2016-10-10-about-predictability-and-team-goals.markdown

 ## Conclusion

 At the end of the third sprint since the team started this refactor (achieved items):
 - The team behavior dramatically improved.
-Any team member was able to jump in to help another one.
+Any team member was able to jump into help another one.
 - The team was able to identify which stories were at risk and the reasons for the delays (underestimation, issues with the tools, individual underperform).
-- The team had data enough to make informed decisions (start partial tests before the story was completed, jump in to a different story to avoid risks).
+- The team had data enough to make informed decisions (start partial tests before the story was completed, jump into a different story to avoid risks).

 By the end of the fourth sprint:
 - The team was estimating quicker and more precisely.